Sonic Rumble Party

-Sonic Rumble is a 2025 party battle royale game in the Sonic the Hedgehog franchise, developed by Rovio Entertainment and published by Sega.
+Sonic Rumble Party (Note: Formerly known as Sonic Rumble) is a 2025 party battle royale game in the Sonic the Hedgehog franchise, developed and published by Sega with Sonic Team.
 It features players as toy versions of Sonic characters competing in various challenges and minigames.

-Initially announced in May 2024, Sonic Rumble released for Windows, iOS, and Android on November 5, 2025, after multiple delays.
+Initially announced in May 2024, Sonic Rumble Party released for Windows, iOS, and Android on November 5, 2025, after multiple delays, and has been played by over 15 million players.